Ignalina/holger/README.md

 **Holger guards your artifacts at rest.**

 Immutable Rust-based artifact airgaper.
-Holger ingests language-specific package trees and serves them over standardized APIs, just like Artifactory or Nexus — but with an airgapped, append-only backend called **Artisan** based on Znippy archives.
+Holger ingests language-specific package trees and serves them over standardized APIs, just like Artifactory or Nexus — but with an airgapped, append-only backend called **Artisan**, based on Znippy archives.

 ## Overview